MikeRogers0/MikeRogersIO/source/blog/2020-01-21-name-active-job-classes-and-queues.html.md

   # Group them by the folder name
   queue_as :user

-  # Be more specifc if I want to run it in a dedicated worker.
+  # Be more specific if I want to run it in a dedicated worker.
   # queue_as :user_enrichment
 end
 ```